 February 13, 2013 4:30 PM – 6:30 PM

 Massachusetts Hall, Faculty Room

-Sponsored by the Departments of History and Africana Studies
+Sponsored by the English Department and the Africana Studies Program.

 Visual Arts Center, Kresge Auditorium

 Representative Craig Hickman was elected in 2012 to represent District 82 covering his hometown of Winthrop and neighboring Readfield, making him only the second African American to serve in the Maine House of Representatives.
 He is a presidential elector for the state of Maine, an award-winning author, a tennis blogger, and an organic farmer.
 Hickman graduated from Harvard University with a bachelor?s degree in government.
 Together with his partner, he operates the Annabessacook Farm Bed & Breakfast and Organic Farm Stand.
 Representative Hickman campaigned on ending hunger, eliminating regulations for small farms and businesses, and investing in sustainable energy.
 In 2013 the College will honor Martin Luther King Jr.'s legacy by creating dialogue around the ideas central to King's legacy-the creation of the Beloved Community through collective non-violent struggle to combat poverty.